tsani/reproducible/README.md

 like, but we wish that we could slightly tweak the parameters that generated it.
 It's very difficult or tedious for us to recover those parameters, especially if we just invoke the script on the command line.
-It's a little bit easier if the invokation occurred in a script that is under version control, but it's not impossible that we ran the script from a dirty reposity, i.e. one in which we had uncommitted changes.
+It's a little bit easier if the invocation occurred in a script that is under version control, but it's not impossible that we ran the script from a dirty reposity, i.e. one in which we had uncommitted changes.
 Even if we're guaranteed that all our runs come from clean repositories, then it is still quite tedious to search through